Scientists Discover A Second Brain In Human Body, And It’s Located In The Butt

 According to a CBS Los Angeles report, scientists from Australia discovered that human beings have a second brain and it is located in the butt.
 The gastrointestinal tract houses millions of neurons.
 Called the enteric nervous system (ENS), it controls the muscle movement in the colon independently of the central nervous system, according to a Uproxx report.
 The enteric nervous system lines the digestive tract with a mesh-like neuron network.

-In a press release, Prof. Nick Spencer from Flinders University in Australia said, “These findings identify a previously unknown pattern of neuronal activity in the peripheral nervous system.
-Until this new study, no one had any idea exactly how large populations of neurons in the ENS lead to contraction of the intestine.”
+“These findings identify a previously unknown pattern of neuronal activity in the peripheral nervous system.
+Until this new study, no one had any idea exactly how large populations of neurons in the ENS lead to contraction of the intestine,” Prof. Nick Spencer from Flinders University in Australia said in a press release.

 These neurons coordinate to fire together and help propel waste out of the body.
-Although scientists discovered the second brain in mice, they believe that they exist in mammals including human beings.
+Although scientists discovered the second brain in mice, they believe that they exist in other mammals, including human beings.

 Interestingly, this so-called “second brain” is actually the first brain and very likely developed before the central nervous system.
-The ultimate goal of the research is to help treat things like constipation and irritable bowel syndrome once scientists discover precisely how everything works.
+The ultimate goal of the research is to help treat things like constipation and irritable bowel syndrome, once scientists discover precisely how everything works.
 Additionally, there is a possibility that learning the way this second brain works could help lead to new treatments for depression and anxiety.

 Your Body Has A "Second Brain" And It's Even Cooler Than We Thoughthttps://t.co/IJCoL6Awju pic.twitter.com/5Wj833orRH